This post first appeared on Real Housemoms where I am a contributor.

 - In a large mixing bowl, beat together the eggs and milk.

 - Core the apples and cut into bite-sized pieces.
-Add to the mixing bowl along with almost all of the bacon and raisins, if desired.
+Add to the mixing bowl along with 3/4 of the bacon and raisins.

-- Use a wooden spoon to mix everything together, making sure all of the bread is coated in the egg mixture.
+- Mix everything together with a spoon, making sure all of the bread is coated in the egg mixture.

 - Bake for 40 minutes or until the casserole is set and golden brown on top.
 (If the casserole beings to brown too much, loosely cover with foil.)

 - Carefully remove from the oven and let stand for 5 minutes before cutting into 8 slices and serving warm.